History of European Jews in the Middle Ages

-After the Siege of Jerusalem (70 CE), hundreds of thousands of Jews were taken as slaves to Rome, where they later immigrated to other European lands.
+The Jewish people that first called the city of Rome "home" came directly from the Holy Land.
+After the Siege of Jerusalem (70 CE), a few thousand Jews were taken as slaves to Rome, where they later immigrated to other European lands.
 The Jews who immigrated to Iberia, and their descendants comprise the Sephardic Jews, while those who immigrated to the German Rhineland and France comprise the Ashkenazi Jews.
 A significant depletion in their numbers in Western Europe began to take place with the rise of the Crusades, which brought about many pogroms and successive expulsion orders, in England (1290), France (14th century) and Spain (1492).
 With the end of the medieval age, a similar phenomenon was to repeat itself in the Italian peninsula and throughout most German towns and principalities in German-speaking lands in the sixteenth century.
-As a result, many Jews migrated to Eastern Europe, with large Yiddish speaking populations rising there over these same centuries.
+As a result, many Jews migrated to Eastern Europe, with large Yiddish speaking populations expanding over the next several centuries.
 By the 17th century a trickle back process began, with reverse migration back to central and western Europe, following pogroms in Ukraine (1648–1649).

-From the fall of Rome to the Late Middle Ages (500–1500)
+Early Middle Ages (500–1000)

-Fall of Rome
+Italy

 The majority of archaeological and epigraphical evidence of the Jews in Late Ancient Rome lies in funerary sites, making it difficult to uncover a historical picture of their daily lives or their interactions with outsiders.
-After the decline of the Roman Empire, the Visigoths controlled large portions of former Roman territory, including southwestern Gaul until 507, and much of the Iberian peninsula until 711.
-At the start, Jewish communities generally flourished under Visigothic rule in both Gaul and Spain.
+Their fate in each particular country depended on the changing political conditions.
+In Italy (see History of the Jews in Italy) they experienced difficult days during the wars waged by the Heruli, Rugii, Ostrogoths, and Lombards.
+The severe laws of the Roman emperors were, in general, more mildly administered than elsewhere; the Arian confession, of which the Germanic conquerors of Italy were adherents, was characterized by its tolerance.